Ibotenic acid: Biological effects

 Ibotenic acid typically affects both NMDA and APCD or metabolotropic quisqualate receptor sites in the central nervous system.
-Due to their targeting of these systems the symptoms associated with Ibotenic acid poisoning are often related to perception and control.
+Due to their targeting of these systems the symptoms associated with ibotenic acid poisoning are often related to perception and control.

-The majority of ingested ibotenic acid is likely decarboxylated into muscimol so the effects of ingesting ibotenic acid are similar to muscimol's effects.
+At least some ingested ibotenic acid is likely decarboxylated into muscimol so some of the effects of ingesting ibotenic acid are similar to muscimol's effects.
 Symptoms associated with ibotenic acid are usually onset within 30–60 minutes and include a range of nervous system effects.
 The most common symptoms include nausea, vomiting, and drowsiness.
 However, after the first hour symptoms begin to include confusion, euphoria, visual and auditory distortions, sensations of floating, and retrograde amnesia.

 Symptoms are slightly different for children, typically beginning after 30–180 minutes.
 Dominant symptoms in children include ataxia, obtundation, and lethargy.
 Seizures are occasionally reported, however, more commonly with children.

+In contrast, ibotenic acid has a completely different action in invertebrates.
+Instead of an excitatory effect, it increases the permeability of invertebrate skeletal muscle and nerve cell membranes to chloride ions but shows no affinity for invertebrate glutamate excitatory receptors.
+This effect was first observed in locust muscle fibers, leading to the discovery of a new ion channel, the glutamate-gated chloride channel (GluCl), which was later cloned from the soil nematode C. elegans.Similar effects have been observed in other invertebrate excitable cells, including Drosophila melanogaster neurons and crayfish muscle.

+Since GluCl does not exist in vertebrates, it has become a valuable target for anti-parasitic drugs such as Avermectin and Ivermectin.

 Treatment

-Treatment of ibotenic acid poisoning is limited and varies as the toxic dose of the compound varies from person to person.
-Patients admitted to the hospital for ibotenic acid poisoning are typically given charcoal in order to stop the absorption of the compound and prevent further intoxication.
-Upon receiving charcoal treatment the patient's vital signs are monitored and toxicity usually lasts between 6 and 8 hours; however, some symptoms may take up to a few days to subside.
-Occasionally, to reduce the discomfort associated with symptoms, benzodiazepines will be administered to control panic attacks and hallucinations.

-Special attention should be given to monitoring breathing, airway control, and circulation.
-If treatment occurs within the first hour of ingestion gastric lavage may be effective.
-If vomiting becomes too intense intravenous fluids are administered, psychiatric care may also be provided.

-In rare cases anticholinergic drugs, such as atropine, may be needed.
+Treatment of ibotenic acid toxicity centres around supportive care and treatment of symptoms; no antidote is available.
+Gastric decontamination with activated charcoal or gastric lavage can be of benefit if the patient presents early.
+The psychotropic effects and hallucinations ibotenic acid and its metabolite muscimol produce are best managed in a quiet environment with minimal stimulation.
+Benzodiazepines can be of benefit in agitated or panicked patients; they can also be used to control seizures if they occur.
+Benzodiazepines as a GABA-A PAM interacts with Muscimol as a GABA-A agonist and may cause a significantly increased risk of depressant effects.
+Airway management may be required if sedation is profound.
+Symptoms usually resolve within a few hours of ingestion but can last for days following significant exposures.

+Monitoring for the presence of brain lesions may be required following a large or repeated exposure.
+Other measures may be required if the patient has been exposed to a mushroom such as Amanita muscaria as other active compounds may be present.